yourwelcomematt/matt-obsidian-vault/Guitar/Theory - Chords.md

 ## Power Chords

-- Made entirely of root notes and fifths (no major or minor third)
+- Made entirely of root notes and 5ths (no major or minor 3rd)
+- Because there's no major or minor 3rd, they can be used in any major or minor key without modification

 # Chord Movements